bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   any subcaption text out of the main caption text by looking to see if any subcaption is specified for their own ID.

-+ partition:4

-  This option is used currently by FIGURE to partition subfigure so that it can only take atmost 4 subfigures in a single row.

 + hew:2

   This option is used by 'tabular' bundle so that all its rows are split into equal